Quick look

 If you already have a Twilio account, need more advanced tools, or want control over your clients’ phone systems, Twilio is a strong option.
 But if you’re just getting started and want to move quickly, LeadConnector is usually the better choice.

-When it comes to sending emails through GoHighLevel, there are two ways to go about it.
-You can either connect your own Mailgun account or use GoHighLevel’s built-in solution called LeadConnector Mail.
+When it comes to sending emails through GoHighLevel, you can either connect your own Mailgun account or use GoHighLevel’s built-in solution called LeadConnector Mail.
 Both options allow you to send marketing emails, automation emails, and appointment reminders, but the setup and level of control are very different.

 Then paste in your Mailgun API key and the subdomain you created.
 That’s it – your Mailgun setup is complete.

 LeadConnector Mail is GoHighLevel’s built-in email system.
-It works right away, without needing to create a Mailgun account or change DNS settings.
 As soon as you create a sub-account, you can start sending emails using LeadConnector Mail.
-This is the default setup for most new GoHighLevel users.

 The main benefit of LeadConnector Mail is that it’s incredibly easy.
 You don’t have to worry about verifying a domain, setting up a subdomain, or copying over DNS records.
 You can send automated emails from workflows, drip campaigns, and more.